 "Misato...he's blind."
 Ritsuko whispered to Misato.

 "But not deaf."
 Shinji said, causing the blond woman to blush.
-He hadn't been looking at them, but it was clear who he was talking to.
+He hadn't been looking in their direction, but it was clear who he was talking to.

 "At least you're in good spirits about it."
 Misato said.

 "Fifteen years?
-But that means...you've been blind since four."
+But that means...you've been blind since you were four."
 Ritsuko said.

 "Good math, Ritz."
 Misato chuckled.

 The doctor lead the pair to the cages where Eva Unit 01 was being held.